stacks-network/docs/_ios/tutorial.md

 	 ![](images/main-storyboard.png)

-2. With the interface builder open, display the `ViewController.swift` file in the rigth panel.
+2. With the interface builder open, display the `ViewController.swift` file in the right panel.

    ![](images/view-editors.gif)